Cybersecurity practices for small businesses

 The Payroller team understands that small business owners and operators don’t have time or experience to prepare your business for cyber security risks.

 No business should be left unprotected when it comes to cybersecurity.
-Small businesses are particularly vulnerable to cyber attacks.
-Small businesses may lack the resources and expertise to defend against sophisticated threats.
-Simple security measures such as two-factor authentication (2FA) and using secure cloud software help protect your small business’ confidential data including payroll.
+Small businesses are particularly vulnerable to cyber-attacks and may lack the resources and expertise to defend against sophisticated threats.
+Simple security measures such as two-factor authentication (2FA) and using secure cloud software help protect your small business’ confidential data, including payroll.

 Cybersecurity checklist for small business